 Michael is a monitoring nerd at heart with 15+ years of industry experience, including 7 years at OPNET where he established and led the company’s global performance monitoring consulting practice.
 Recently, Michael held lead product management and marketing roles at Boundary, AppDynamics, Piston Cloud, and Sumo Logic.
 He’s a world-class product marketer here at New Relic, where he helps articulate what Software Analytics is all about.

-Glenn Cahill started professional life as a telecoms engineer in South Africa, and has been an international sales leader for over 20 years.
-His life revolves around his young family, high-tech business, and whatever sports activity he can fit in—he's currently training for the Dublin Ironman 70.3 triathlon.
+Glenn Cahill has been a technology sales leader for over 20 years, focused on developing customer relationships and delivering business value internationally.
+Based in Dublin, his life revolves around his young family, high-tech business, and as much sports activity as he can fit in.

-Sean Carpenter is a Senior Product Manager for New Relic APM, based out of Portland, Oregon.
+Sean Carpenter is a Principal Technical Evangelist for New Relic, based out of Portland, Oregon.
+He was previously a Senior Product Manager for New Relic APM.
 Before joining New Relic, he was an engineering leader at several Chicago-based companies.
-His expertise is in Agile software practices, DevOps, technology team leadership, software monitoring, and web application product design.
+His expertise is in Agile software practices, DevOps, microservices, technology team leadership, software monitoring, and web application product design.

 Kevin Casey writes about technology and business for a wide variety of publications and companies.
 He won an Azbee Award, given by the American Society of Business Publication Editors, for his InformationWeek story, “Are You Too Old for IT?”
 He’s also a former community choice honoree in the Small Business Influencer Awards.